 McGowan, Miranda Oshige

-McGowan publications include “Obamacare's Day in Court: What Kind of Conservatism Will Win?” in San Diego Union-Tribune (December 31, 2012) ; “Can Citizenship Reinvigorate the Fight for Gender Equality?” in 28 Constitutional Commentary (2012); and “Do As I Say, Not as I Do: An Empirical investigation of Justice Scalia's Ordinary Meaning Methodology for Interpreting Statutes” in 78 Mississippi Law Journal 1301 (2008).
+McGowan's publications include “Obamacare's Day in Court: What Kind of Conservatism Will Win?” in San Diego Union-Tribune (March 28, 2012); “Can Citizenship Reinvigorate the Fight for Gender Equality?” in 28 Constitutional Commentary (2012); and “Do As I Say, Not as I Do: An Empirical investigation of Justice Scalia's Ordinary Meaning Methodology for Interpreting Statutes” in 78 Mississippi Law Journal 1301 (2008).

 Minan, John H.

-Minan publications include Little Book of Golf Law, 2nd Ed.
-(ABA Publishing, 2013); The Little White Book of Baseball Law (ABA Publishing, 2009); The Little Green Book of Golf Law (ABA Publishing, 2007); Law of Personal Property Leasing (Gorham, Lamont and Warren, eds.)
-(Thompson West, 1993); and Law in the People's Republic of China (Kluwer Academic Press, 1989).
+Minan's publications include The Little Book of Golf Law, 2nd Ed.
+(ABA Publishing, 2014); The Little White Book of Baseball Law (with Cole) (ABA Publishing, 2009); Law of Personal Property Leasing (with Lawrence) (Gorham, Lamont, and Warren, eds.)
+(Thompson West, 1993); Law in the People's Republic of China (with Folsom) (Kluwer Academic Press, 1989); and Legal Aspects of Solar Energy (with Lawrence) (Lexington Books, 1981).

 Player, Theresa J.